mobxjs/mobx-utils/README.md

 `asyncActions` requires `Promise` and `generators` to be available on the target environment.
 Polyfill `Promise` if needed.
 Both TypeScript and Babel can compile generator functions down to ES5.

+ N.B. due to a [babel limitation](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy/issues/26), in Babel generatos cannot be combined with decorators.
+See also [#70](https://github.com/mobxjs/mobx-utils/issues/70)

 **Parameters**

 -   `arg1`